Ancient forest project Overview

 Oregon

-Oregon’s old-growth landscape is divided similarly to Washington’s with Sitka spruces near the coast, Douglas firs dominating the Cascade Range foothills, and western red cedars sprinkled throughout.
+Oregon’s old-growth landscape is divided similarly to Washington’s, with Sitka spruces near the coast, Douglas firs dominating the Cascade Range foothills, and western red cedars sprinkled throughout.
 It is thought that before extensive logging, Oregon’s coast may have held some of Cascadia’s largest and tallest trees.
-Today, only a few scattered pockets of protected areas can take hikers back to what Oregon’s forests 150 years ago but those pockets are absolutely beautiful.
+Today, only a few scattered pockets of protected areas can take hikers back to what Oregon’s forests were like 150 years ago, but those pockets are absolutely beautiful.

-Travelers to the state’s northern coast may encounter notable specimens like the Cape Meares Giant and the toppled Klootchy Creek Sitka Spruce as well as ancient forests near Cannon Beach.
-Further south, Oregon is home to some of the tallest living Douglas firs today, including the Doerner Fir, the tallest non-redwood tree on the planet at 327 feet and 3 inches tall.
+Travelers to the state’s northern coast may encounter notable specimens like the Cape Meares Giant and the toppled Klootchy Creek Sitka Spruce, as well as ancient forests near Cannon Beach.
+Farther south, Oregon is home to some of the tallest living Douglas firs today, including the Doerner Fir, the tallest non-redwood tree on the planet, at 327 feet and 3 inches tall.